IamDipankar/urbanalysis-demo/readme.md

 ## 🛰️ Overview

-This project was developed as part of the **NASA Space Apps Challenge 2025**.
+This project was developed by **Team Codenebula** as part of the [NASA Space Apps Challenge 2025](https://www.spaceappschallenge.org/2025/challenges/data-pathways-to-healthy-cities-and-human-settlements/).

 It is an intelligent **Smart Urban Planning Web Application** that helps planners and policymakers analyze and mitigate three major urban environmental challenges: